zackpelka/MOTD-Linux/README.md

 # MOTD
-Message of the Day for Linux
+The "Message Of The Day" (MOTD) for MULTIPLE versions of Linux